-FirstCNB has a 50% ownership in two insurance subsidiaries, both of which are accounted for using the equity method.
+FirstCNB has a 50% ownership in an insurance subsidiary which is accounted for using the equity method.
 White and Associates/First Citizens Insurance, LLC is a general insurance agency offering a full line of insurance products.
-First Citizens/White and Associates Insurance Company's principal activity is credit insurance.
-The investment in these subsidiaries is included in Other Assets on the Consolidated Balance Sheets presented in this report and earnings from these subsidiaries are recorded in Other Income on the Consolidated Statements of Income.
+The investment in this insurance subsidiary is included in Other Assets on the Consolidated Balance Sheets presented in this report and earnings from these subsidiaries are recorded in Other Income on the Consolidated Statements of Income.